-Some studies have shown caffeine may even assist in improving your mood, helping your brain cells work more efficiently, and improve performance (6).
+Some studies have shown caffeine may even assist in improving your mood, helping your brain cells work more efficiently, and improving performance (6).

 Some individuals may find there is no better way than having coffee as part of their morning routine and these benefits could be an added bonus to your morning cup of coffee.

 While on the ketogenic diet, many individuals find they are fuller or have more satiety after meals and or snacks due to the increased amount of fat consumption.